asm-jaime/dotfiles/README.md

   * system: ubuntu
   * installer: ansible
   * shell: bash
-  * editor: nvim
+  * editor: neovim
   * browser: chrome
   * file manager: doublecmd
-  * for edit source files: golang/c/javascript
+ All of this configured for edit/execute source files like: c/go/js.

 #### how it looks